Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Background

-Note also that bars of the fibered barcode that are associated to lines that are close to each other must have similar length, as stated in the lemma below, which is very similar to~\cite[Lemma 2]{landiRankInvariantStability2018}.
+We now show that endpoints of bars in barcodes associated to lines that are close should also be close.
+In other words, bars of the fibered barcode that are associated to lines that are close to each other must have similar length, as stated in the lemma below; see also~\cite[Lemma 2]{landiRankInvariantStability2018}. \\